Freewriting Tool for

 What is Freewriting?

 Freewriting is a technique where you write continuously for a set period without stopping to edit, correct, or judge your work.
-Developed by writing teacher Peter Elbow in the 1970s, it's designed to bypass your inner critic and let ideas flow freely.
+Developed by writing teacher Peter Elbow in his 1973 book Writing Without Teachers (Oxford University Press), it's designed to bypass your inner critic and let ideas flow freely.

 The goal isn't to produce polished prose — it's to generate raw material, overcome creative blocks, and discover what you actually think.
 Many professional authors use freewriting as their first step in any writing project.